Cleveland Clinic logo

 • Your baby has a bleeding or bone disorder.

-• Your baby looks like they might not fit through the birth canal.
+• Your baby looks as if they might not fit through the birth canal.

 How will I be prepared for forceps delivery?

-Forceps delivery requires informed consent.
-If you haven’t already discussed contingency plans with your healthcare team, they will explain the risks and benefits and ask for your consent before they proceed.
-Then they will offer you pain medication if you haven’t had it already.
+Forceps delivery requires consent.
+Your provider can explain the risks and benefits.
+Then, they’ll offer you pain medication if you haven’t had it already.

-To prepare, they’ll break your water if it hasn’t broken and drain your bladder with a catheter if needed.
-This helps make more room in the birth canal.
-In some cases, they may want to perform an episiotomy — a surgical incision of your perineum — to make more room for the forceps.
+To prepare, they’ll break your water if it hasn’t already broken.
+In some cases, they may want to perform an episiotomy to make more room for the forceps.

 How are forceps used during delivery?

-While they might remind you of a kitchen utensil, delivery forceps are ergonomically designed for both you and your baby.
-The blades are curved at the ends to cradle the shape of your baby’s head and curved along their length to accommodate the shape of your pelvis.
-There are also different types of forceps to accommodate different circumstances, including breech and rotated babies.
-Your delivery assistant will select the right ones for your baby.
+While they might remind you of a kitchen utensil, forceps are designed for both you and your baby.
+The blades are curved at the ends to cradle your baby’s head.
+They’re curved along their length to fit the shape of your pelvis.

 For the procedure, you’ll lie on your back with your legs spread apart.
 You’ll continue pushing with your contractions and resting in between.
-Your delivery assistant will use the rest period between contractions to place the forceps, one blade at a time, on either side of your baby’s head (or feet).
-They'll use your next contraction to apply gentle traction to the forceps to help guide your baby out, using mostly the force of your pushing.
-If your baby needs to be rotated into a better position for delivery, they will work on this between contractions.
+Your provider will use the rest period between contractions to place the forceps, one blade at a time, on either side of your baby’s head.
+They’ll use your next contraction to apply pressure to the forceps to help guide your baby out.
+If your baby needs to be rotated into a better position for delivery, they’ll work on this between contractions.

 Advertisement

-• Bleeding within the skull.
-Brain bleeds are rare, but they can be serious.
-Your healthcare team will monitor your baby for any sign of internal bleeding after delivery.
+• Bleeding within the skull: Brain bleeds are rare, but they can be serious.
+Your healthcare team will monitor your baby for any signs of internal bleeding after delivery.

 Recovery and Outlook